-Actress Kelly Reilly knew she’d chosen a tough career, but she’d always found success with her boyfriend, Rob Cornell, at her side.
-When Rob accepts a role in New York City without a word of discussion, though, Kelly is thrown for a loop.
-Rescue soon arrives in the form of a genie, complete with magical wishes to turn the tide.
-But Kelly’s first wish goes dramatically awry.
-Kelly is desperate to right that wrong—not to mention getting her love life back on track and advancing her career.
-Can she negotiate her genie’s trickster ways?
+Actress Kelly Reilly is devastated when she learns that her boyfriend accepted a role on Broadway without a word of discussion.
+Rescue arrives in the form of a genie, but Kelly’s first wish goes dramatically awry.
+Can Kelly right that wrong, get her love life back on track, and advance her career?
 Or will her hopes amount to nothing more than wishful thinking?

 <<< Chapter 1 >>>

 I’d only been working for two hours, but Mike’s Bar and Grill was packed.
 My father had named his restaurant after himself, but everyone called it “Mephisto’s.”
 With Dad’s red hair, he looked like the devil, and his burgers were good enough to lead anyone down the path to Hell.

 Tonight, I felt like I was halfway there, myself.

 I should have chosen an easier career path.
 I never should have become an actress.